CodeTease/voonex/README.md

 - **Zero Dependencies**: Lightweight and easy to audit.
 - **Double Buffering & Diffing**: Efficient rendering that eliminates flickering and minimizes I/O.
-- **Mouse Support**: Native support for clicking, dragging, and scrolling.
 - **Auto Layout**: Flexbox-like layout engine for responsive designs.
 - **Layer Management**: Z-index support for Modals, Tooltips, and Popups.
 - **Component System**: Built-in widgets like `Box`, `Menu`, `ProgressBar`, `Input`, `Table`, and more.